 Water-based is Often Best

 Water-based lubes are usually easier to clean and less likely to irritate the sensitive vaginal tissue.
+Velvet Rose water based lube is a great option.

 Before fully using a new lube, do a patch test to ensure you don't have an allergic reaction to it.